 Nitrobenzene causes many harmful health effects.
 Direct skin or eye contact may cause mild irritation.
-Repeated exposures to a high level of nitrobenzene can cause a blood problem called methemoglobinemia.
-This affects the ability of the blood to carry oxygen.
+Repeated exposures to a high level of nitrobenzene can cause methemoglobinemia, which affects the ability of the blood to carry oxygen.

 After direct contact with nitrobenzene, the skin may turn a bluish color and people can experience an upset stomach, vomiting, or breathing problems.
-Other symptoms of exposure include headache, grouchiness, dizziness, weakness or sleepiness.
+Other symptoms of exposure include headache, grouchiness, dizziness, weakness, or sleepiness.
 If a person is exposed to very high levels of nitrobenzene, they can go into a coma and possibly face death unless they quickly receive medical care.
 Drinking alcoholic beverages during exposure may increase the harmful effects.